ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 After you run the set-up notebook, you can both see and compare the sample evaluations in {{site.data.keyword.aios_short}}.
 There is a downloadable report, the Model Summary Report, that includes all the quality measures, fairness measures, and drift magnitude.

-1. From the Insights dashboard, click the model deployment tile
+1. From the Insights dashboard, click the model deployment tile.
 2. From the Actions drop-down box, click one of the following analysis options:

    1. Past evaluations: Lists all the previous versions of the evaluation.